A universal characterization of higher algebraic K-theory: Abstract

-We give several applications of our theory.
-We obtain a complete classification of all natural transformations from higher algebraic $K$-theory to topological Hochschild homology ($THH$) and topological cyclic homology ($TC$).
-Notably, we obtain a canonical construction and universal description of the cyclotomic trace map.
-We also exhibit a lax symmetric monoidal structure on the different algebraic $K$-theory functors, implying in particular that $E_n$ ring spectra give rise to $E_{n-1}$ $K$-theory spectra.
+As an application of our theory, we obtain a complete classification of the natural transformations from higher algebraic $K$-theory to topological Hochschild homology ($THH$) and topological cyclic homology ($TC$).
+Notably, we obtain an elegant conceptual description of the cyclotomic trace map.